LeeCampbell/RxCookbook/Algorithms/GeneratingDeltas.md

     var currentValues = previousValues.Skip(1);
     var deltas = previousValues.Zip(currentvalues, (prev, curr)=>curr-prev);

-The issue with the value above solution is that we are assuming that there is no cost or side effect to making a subscription to our source.
+The issue with the above solution is that we are assuming that there is no cost or side effect to making a subscription to our source.
 To put it another way, we are assuming the sequence is *Hot*.
 If it is not safe to make this assumption then we also need to share the subscription cost, probably via the `Publish()` operator.